Last Updated on 23 December 2025 by Cycloscope

 The mostly flat N10 rolls eastwards from Ouarzazate through a lunar landscape made even more surreal by the light beam cast on the north horizon by the world’s biggest concentrated solar power plant (CSP) – it reminded us of some parts of Namibia.

-The city of Ouarzazate was not so special for our taste, while Skoura is much more interesting: a green oasis full of date palms and majestic mud architecture in the middle of a bare desert.
+The city of Ouarzazate was not particularly special to our taste, while Skoura is much more interesting: a green oasis complete with date palms and majestic mud architecture in the middle of a bare desert.

 After reaching Kalaat M’Gouna, our cycle touring itinerary in Morocco turns north to the Valley of Roses.

-This road is a little overdeveloped at first, with plenty of hotels and seamless settlements, but it will soon end up winding through one of the most unbelievable landscapes we’ve ever seen.
+This road is a little overdeveloped at first, with plenty of hotels and well-established settlements, but it soon winds through one of the most unbelievable landscapes we’ve ever seen.

-Bright red, rugged mountains shaped by the elements through millions of years, some unbelievable rock formations that we’ll never forget.
+Bright red, rugged mountains shaped by the elements over millions of years, and some unbelievable rock formations that we’ll never forget.

 At the village of Bou Tharar, the route leaves the tar and goes through a plateau and a valley that made us feel like we were literally in the middle of nowhere – what a memorable ride!

-Reconnecting with the R704, the landscape changes but stays dreamlike: first you’ll go through the narrow Dades Gorge, and then climb up a series of narrow and iconic switchbacks.
+Reconnecting with the R704, the landscape changes but remains dreamlike: first, you’ll pass through the narrow Dades Gorge, then climb a series of narrow, iconic switchbacks.

-From here, the road starts climbing with steeper gradients, amidst beautiful mountains shaped by the wind, before reaching the village of M’semrir.
+From here, the road starts climbing, with steeper gradients, amid beautiful mountains sculpted by the wind, before reaching the village of M’semrir.

-Along this whole route, there are loads of accommodation options (except between Ouarzazate to M’semrir).
-Wild camping is possible but with the usual caution (read the paragraph dedicated to wild camping).
+Along this whole route, there are loads of accommodation options (except between Ouarzazate and M’semrir).
+Wild camping is possible, but with the usual caution (read the paragraph dedicated to wild camping).

 Chapter 5 – The highest Atlas crossing: From Msemrir to Khenifra